Riiven Threads

 About 68% of refined indium ships from China (USGS 2024).
 The entire smartphone industry runs through that single supply node.

 The capacitive touchscreen looks like one object.
-It is a forty-five-year argument among five rooms that never spoke.
+It is a forty-five-year argument among five fields that matured in isolation.
 CERN built its touch grid to control a particle accelerator.
 ITO's chemistry was discovered in 1907 by a German researcher studying metallic thin films.
 Aluminosilicate glass was shelved in 1971 for failing to interest carmakers.
 Multi-touch came out of a dissertation written through carpal-tunnel pain.
 The supply chain runs through zinc smelters in southern China.
 None of these things were built to make a phone.
-Steve Jobs noticed only in 2006 that they had drifted into the same room.
-If a smartphone needed forty-five years of accidental convergence, the next civilization-altering object is already five-sixths assembled in rooms that don't yet know each other.
+Apple did not invent the touchscreen.
+It noticed, in 2006, that five fields had spent forty-five years building toward the same object without realizing it.
+That kind of noticing is the actual scarce skill, not the building.

 References